Admission to Ohio University is all that is required for acceptance into the College of Arts and Sciences.

 To transfer into the College of Arts and Sciences from another college within the University, you must be in good academic standing (2.0 or higher).

 Courses taken to satisfy requirements in other colleges (e.g. MATH 1101 ) may not necessarily fulfill requirements or apply to your Arts and Sciences major.

 As long as your GPA is 2.0 or higher, you may apply to transfer to the College of Arts and Sciences by the end of the seventh week of the semester but after that time, the change will not become official until the following semester.

 Transfer From Other Universities

 Applicants to the College of Arts and Sciences from other accredited collegiate institutions must first meet Ohio University’s transfer specifications as outlined under “Transfer Applicant” in the Admissions section of the catalog.
-Transfer students may not declare an undecided major category to enter the College of Arts and Sciences.

 The College determines the transferability of credit from other institutions, based on whether the institution is accredited or a recognized candidate for accreditation.
 The College follows the recommendations of the American Association of Collegiate Registrars and Admissions Officers in recognizing transfer credit.
 For credit earned at foreign institutions and in other special cases, the College accepts the recommendations of the Office of Undergraduate Admissions.

 The College evaluates credits on a course-by-course basis and assigns an Ohio University course number whenever possible.